chanp-ark/ReactStandards/standards.md

 Classes in JavaScript are not pure Classes.
 They are a pseudo-class, just *syntactic sugar*.
 Although syntactically identical to the class signature of other languages, JavaScript classes are intrinsically different.
 When `Class` is used, JavaScript runs `Object` methods under-the-hood to create that "class."

-See this blog for more about under-the-hood for `Class` - [How JavaScript Classes Work Under the Hood](https://medium.com/siliconwat/how-javascript-classes-work-80b0cf483b1d)
+*See this article for more about under-the-hood for `Class` - [How JavaScript Classes Work Under the Hood](https://medium.com/siliconwat/how-javascript-classes-work-80b0cf483b1d)*

 For all components, we will use function components over Class ***in order to use Hooks***.